Bill Pascrell: State Assembly

 Pascrell was first elected to office in 1987 when he ran for the New Jersey General Assembly seat, which was vacated by the retiring Vincent O. Pellecchia.
 He and incumbent Assemblyman John Girgenti retained the District 35 seats for the Democrats by defeating Republican nominees Martin Barnes, a Paterson city councilman, and Robert Angele, who worked in the city housing administration.
 Pascrell received 34% of the vote, enough to earn him the seat.

-Pascrell and Girgenti were reelected in 1989 over Republicans Joaquin Calcines, Jr. and Jose Moore, with Pascrell polling at 36%; however, Girgenti was replaced by Cyril Yannarelli midway through the term when he was appointed to take over for Frank Graves in the State Senate upon his death.
+Pascrell and Girgenti were reelected in 1989 over Republicans Joaquin Calcines, Jr. and Jose Moore, with Pascrell polling at 36%; however, Girgenti was replaced by Cyril Yannarelli midway through the term when he was appointed to the State Senate following the March 5, 1990 death of Frank Graves.

 Entering the 1991 election, District 35 was split as Pascrell and Frank Catania, a Republican, were standing for reelection (Catania having won a special election for Girgenti's Assembly seat).
 Pascrell and Catania won re-election, with Pascrell's running mate Eli Burgos finishing third and his Paterson rival Martin Barnes fourth.

 In 1993, Pascrell and Reverend Alfred E. Steele of Paterson attempted to put Democrats in full control of District 35 again while Catania ran with Paterson's Harvey Nutter to try to win the seats for the Republicans.
 Once again, the incumbents won, with Pascrell as the leading vote-getter at 31%.
 Catania had a tighter race with Steele.

 Pascrell and Steele broke through as a pair and won control of the Assembly seats for the Democrats in 1995.
 Facing Donald Hayden, who was appointed to the seat after Catania was selected to serve in a state administrative position, and Dennis Gonzalez in the general election, both emerged with significant victories and Pascrell once again topped out at 33%.
 He eventually became Minority Leader Pro Tempore.

-Pascrell resigned from the General Assembly in January 1997 in order to take his seat in the House of Representatives; his replacement was Nellie Pou.
+Pascrell resigned from the General Assembly in January 1997 in order to take his seat in the House of Representatives and was replaced by Paterson municipal administrator Nellie Pou; she would also succeed him in the House in 2025.

 Mayor of Paterson

-Frank Graves, the mayor of Paterson, died on March 5, 1990.
-Pascrell faced City Council President Reverend Albert P. Rowe, Passaic County Freeholder Michael Adamo, and former councilman and police officer Roy Griffin in the nonpartisan election.
-He won 51.4% of the vote and was sworn in on July 1 of that year, while keeping his seat in the General Assembly.
+In May of 1990, Pascrell ran for the mayoral seat in his hometown, which had also been vacated after Graves' death in March.
+He faced City Council President Reverend Albert P. Rowe, Passaic County Freeholder Michael Adamo, and former councilman and police officer Roy Griffin in the nonpartisan election, which he won with 51.4% of the vote.
+He was sworn in on July 1, 1990, and served his term concurrently with his role as State Assemblyman.

 Pascrell ran for a second term in 1994 and faced two challengers, his former District 35 rival Martin Barnes and long-standing Sixth Ward councilman and former mayor Tom Rooney.
 He won the three-way contest with 46% of the vote.

 Pascrell resigned as mayor on January 3, 1997, in order to take his congressional seat.
 The city council appointed Barnes to replace him.